NPande25/Nuggets/IMPLEMENTATION.md

-# CS50 Nuggets
-## Implementation Spec
+# Implementation Spec
-### CecsC (Team 17), Spring, 2023
+## June 2023

-According to the [Requirements Spec](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
+The Nuggets game requires two standalone programs: a client and a server.
 Our implementation also includes `player`, `grid`, and `gridcell` modules.
 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.